Top Navigation

 Program Overview

 The Department of Theatre and Dance offers a program of graduate study leading to the Master of Fine Arts degree in the following areas of concentration: acting, directing, and design (costume, lighting, and scenic).
-The MFA is a 62 semester hour program that takes three years to complete.
+The MFA is a 62 semester hour program that takes three years and one summer to complete.
 A professionally oriented, terminal degree, it is designed to be a transition between collegiate training and the professional theatre and related careers.
-The program integrates the theoretical with the practical by combining technical preparation and intellectual endeavor with intensive application in designing, directing, and performing in theatre productions in the academic year, in professional Summer Music Theatre, and for the Regional Touring Theatre Company.
+The program integrates the theoretical with the practical by combining technical preparation and intellectual endeavor with intensive application in designing, directing, and performing in theatre productions in the academic year.

 Why Theatre at WIU?